About the Author, John C. Wathey

 I got my BS in biology at Caltech, where my primary mentors were Jack Pettigrew and Henry Lester.
 Jack's enthusiasm for nature was infectious, and it was through him that I had my first exposure to neuroethology.
 Not to be confused with the almost identically spelled neurotheology, neuroethology fuses neuroscience with the study of behavior in its natural context.
 The rationale is that interpreting the workings of a circuit in the brain will be much easier if we know exactly what problem that circuit is solving, and we can know that if we study an animal that is highly specialized for a well-understood behavior.
 Examples include vision in barn owls (the problem I worked on with Jack), infrared vision in snakes, sound localization in barn owls, echolocation in bats, the generation and perception of singing in songbirds, perception and communication via electric fields in weakly electric fish, and sexual pair-bonding in monogamous prairie voles.

 My other mentor at Caltech, Henry Lester, was always doing experiments with real cells and synapses, but he saw the results through the lens of mathematically rigorous theory.
 From him I learned the joys of applying mathematical models and computer simulation to complex biological problems, like the biophysical workings of a synapse.
 I have fond memories of long nights at the computer in Henry’s lab followed by exciting discussions of the results in his office the next day with him and his postdoc, Menasche Nass.
-Caltech recently held a symposium in Henry's honor, and the breathtaking scope of his research was the dominant theme.
+In 2015, Caltech held a symposium in Henry's honor, and the breathtaking scope of his research was the dominant theme.

 These two approaches — neuroethology and computational biology — would pull at me throughout my career, like two contenders in a tug o' war, and neither has yet clearly won.
 After Caltech I got my Ph.D. in the department of neurosciences at UC San Diego under Ted Bullock, one of the pioneers of neuroethology.
 His lab hosted many visiting scientists who enriched my education, and one of them, comparative neuroanatomist Glenn Northcutt, was especially influential.
 Ted was primarily a neurophysiologist, but he had extraordinarily broad interests and encyclopedic knowledge, and he once said that science needs a few people who try to assemble pieces of a puzzle that encompasses multiple disciplines, even at the risk of seeming dilettantish.
 He might have appreciated that aspect of The Illusion of God’s Presence had he lived to see it, despite his life-long Christian faith.
 Sadly, I’ll never know his reaction, but I’d like to think the book would have elicited his characteristically impish grin.